 In the meantime Tambo had to go to New York to address the UN.
 The family then moved into a flat and Adelaide was able to find a job as a nurse at St George’s Hospital.
 There were times when she had to leave the children alone, locked up for the night, to work the night shift.
 In the years to come, Tambo saw very little of his family due to his hectic travelling and ANC commitments.
 Adelaide was forced to work between 12 and 20 hours per day to earn enough for the upkeep of the family.
 In addition, Adelaide opened her house to members of the ANC arriving in the United Kingdom.
 Tambo had little money and hardly spent his ANC allowance of £2 a week on himself, saving whatever he could for Christmas gifts and cards for his children.

 In October 1962, a consultative meeting chaired by Govan Mbeki, was held in Lobatse, Botswana.
 It was to confirm the ANC’s NEC mandate, namely, that Tambo was to head the ANC’s diplomatic mission and to communicate to the world the situation in South Africa.
-As head of the ANC’s Mission in Exile, he had to oversee the growing number of ANC exiles, the Umkhonto we Sizwe (MK) military camps, fundraising, the setting up of ANC offices around the world, the welfare of ANC cadres were well taken care of and to interact with the international community.
+As head of the ANC’s Mission in Exile, he had to oversee the growing number of ANC exiles, the uMkhonto we Sizwe (MK) military camps (the armed wing of the ANC), fundraising, the setting up of ANC offices around the world, the welfare of ANC cadres, in exile, were well taken care of and to interact with the international community.
 His use of consensus and the collective decision-making helped tremendously.

 When Chief Luthuli was awarded the Nobel Peace Prize in 1961, Tambo accompanied him and his wife to Stockholm, Sweden for the ceremony.
 In January 1962 Tambo met Mandela and Joe Matthews in Dar es Salaam.
-Mandela explained to him the details of the decision to launch MK and armed operations, and the ANC’s need to cooperate closely with the SACP in this process.
+Mandela, who had slipped out of the country, explained to him the details of the decision to launch MK and armed operations, and the ANC’s need to cooperate closely with the SACP in this process.
 Mandela and Tambo then worked out a programme for the External Mission under the new circumstances whereby the latter had to develop diplomatic support for MK.

 During 1963 and 1964, Tambo made a number of high profile speeches to present the ANC to the world, the most prominent being one made to the UN in October 1963.
 This speech inspired the UN Resolution XVIII of 11 October, 1963 calling on the South African government to release all political prisoners.
 Tambo addressed the UN where his passionate plea for the release of political prisoners received a standing ovation.
 It was at the UN that Tambo met ES Reddy, an Indian national who was the Secretary of the Special Committee on Apartheid.
 The two men developed a long lasting, enduring friendship.